sjmd/dotcommunity/content/safely-sailing-the-server-seas/speak-up-and-stay-safe-r.md

 - {{% icon read %}} [GUIDE: Speak Up & Stay Safe\(r\)](https://onlinesafety.feministfrequency.com/en/)

-We'll highlight a few ways we suggest you implement their guidance for this Course + Community, and the conversations we hope you'll be having as a result of it.
+We'll highlight a few ways we suggest you implement their guidance for the SJMD conversations we hope you'll be having as a result of your participation in this course.